wilfredinni/pysheetComments/unpublished/poetry_vscode_p1/projects-poetry-vscode-p1.md

 ## Dependency Management

-We can add or remove dependencies directly from the *pyproject.toml* file and update our Virtual Environment with `poetry install`.
+We can add or remove dependencies directly from *pyproject.toml* and update our Virtual Environment with `poetry install`.
 But instead, we will use the `add` and `remove` commands to avoid manually modifying it.

 ### Adding Dependencies

-We will add two packages to our project, *pendulum* and *coo*:
+We'll add two packages to our project, *pendulum* and *coo*:

 ```
 $ poetry add pendulum coo